oracle/odpi/doc/src/private_structs/dpiObjectAttr.rst

     Specifies the length of the :member:`dpiObjectAttr.name` member, in bytes.

+.. member:: uint16_t dpiObjectAttr.oracleTypeCode

+    Specifies the Oracle type code of the data stored in the attribute.
+This is stored in addition to the :member:`~dpiObjectAttr.oracleType` member so that meaningful error messages can be returned when the data type is not supported by ODPI-C.

 .. member:: const dpiOracleType \*dpiObjectAttr.oracleType

     Specifies a pointer to the :ref:`dpiOracleType` structure which identifies the type of data stored in the attribute.
+This value will be NULL if the data type is not supported by ODPI-C. The value in the member :member:`~dpiObjectAttr.oracleTypeCode` will be used to generate an error message when an attempt is made to get the attribute's value.

 .. member:: dpiObjectType \*dpiObjectAttr.type